 Recycle plastic packaging.
 Here’s a big bonus.
 There are a lot of other things that can get recycled along with the plastic grocery bags including garbage bags, lockable storage and sandwich bags, dry cleaners plastic, bread bags, cereal box liners, newspaper bags, clear produce bags, bubble wrap, and plastic shipping pouches.
 Recyclebank has a listing of all related plastic film products that can be recycled.
 When we started to recycle rather than toss out plastic, our garbage cans got significantly emptier.

-As part of a year-long experiment in becoming greener and cleaner, our family avoided about 500 plastic grocery bags and recycled about twelve bags full of cling plastic.
+As part of a year-long experiment in becoming greener and cleaner, our family avoided about 500 plastic grocery bags and recycled about twelve bags full of cling plastic from packaging.
 Multiply that by a whole town or community and we will be talking real impact!

-Reuse re-closable storage bags.
+Reuse (and use less) re-closable storage bags.
 If you do find lockable storage bags useful in your home, wash and reuse them.
-When we have a half-used bag of frozen veggies, we throw them back in the freezer in a zip bag for another time.
 Washing these storage bags out and using them again keeps a whole lot of plastic out of the waste stream, not to mention saving us money.
+To use less of these, I have taken to use the handy black binder clip for storing half-filled bags of frozen fruit and veggies.

 Kick the bottled water habit.
 Invest in stainless steel water bottles and a filtered water pitcher at home.
 Ban the Bottle reports: “Last year, the average American used 167 disposable water bottles, but only recycled 38.
 Americans used about 50 billion plastic water bottles last year.”
 A family of four who makes this switch can save about $450 per year switching to tap water.
 Not to mention also avoiding unhealthy exposure to BPA that leaches from plastic bottles.